dmil/code4policy/git/06-branching.md

 7. Run `git status` to make sure the repository is "clean" (i.e. there are no "untracked files", "unstaged changes", or "staged changes").

-8. Run git log and see that your new commit in the list.
+8. Run git log and see that your new commit is in the list.

 9. Switch back to the master branch.